delphinehab/delphinehab/README.md

 ### Hi there 👋

-I’m now searching for a position as Full-Stack Developer or Product Owner.
+I’m now searching for a position as Developer.

 How to reach me: https://www.linkedin.com/in/delphinehabert/